Gender and Economic Justice (GEJ)

 Enhance capacities of legislators, technocrats and CSOs for gender responsive Macro-economic policies

-FOWODE strongly believes that achievement of Gender and Equity responsiveness policies and service delivery requires a balance between a civil society with requisite knowledge, skills and courage to demand, and duty bearers / leaders with adequate requisite capacities to identify, integrate and mainstream gender priorities in plans, budgets and policies.
+FOWODE strongly believes that achievement of Gender and Equity responsive policies and service delivery requires a balance between a civil society with necessary knowledge, skills and courage to demand, and duty bearers / leaders with adequate requisite capacities to identify, integrate and mainstream gender priorities in plans, budgets and policies.

-We investment in capacity enhancement for duty bearers at various levels in Gender Responsive Budgeting.
+We investment in capacity enhancement for duty bearers at various levels including technocrats, councillors and members of parliament in Gender Responsive Budgeting, feminist economics (feminomics) and policy advocacy.
 We boast a track record of developing multiple capacity building manuals at local, national and regional levels.

 We also collaborate with and build the capacities of Civil Society Organizations (CSOs) at local, national and regional levels with the aim of contributing to the growth of a movement that can actively influence the mainstreaming of gender priorities in macro-economic policies in Uganda and the East African region.